To move forward, Brian McKeever knows he must let go of the past.

-He made history in January by being chosen as part of Canada's cross-country ski team going to the Vancouver Olympics.
-That made him the first winter Paralympic athlete to be selected for a Canadian Olympic team.
+He made history in January by being chosen as part of Canada's cross-country ski team that would compete at the Vancouver Games.
+That made him the first Paralympic athlete to be chosen for a Canadian Olympic team.

 Devon Kershaw of Canmore finished fifth in the race, just 1.6 seconds out of a gold medal.
 George Grey of Rossland, B.C., was 18th; Alex Harvey of St-Ferreol-les-Neiges, Que., 22nd; and Ivan Babikov of Canmore, 33rd.

 McKeever won two gold, a silver and a bronze medal at the 2006 Turin Paralympic Games.
 He also won two gold and silver at the 2002 Salt Lake City Paralympics.